Advanced C Programming

 - A good grasp of the fundamentals of C

-- Attendance of Feabhas course C-501 : C for Real-Time Programmers.
+- Attendance of Feabhas course C-501: C for Real-Time Developers.

 This course is designed for engineers who want to improve their grounding and understanding of the C programming language.
 It is specifically aimed at issues relevant to real-time embedded software engineers.